aws-ia/terraform-aws-eks-blueprints/examples/upgrade/blue-green-route53/README.md

 terraform apply
 ```

-By default the only differences in the 2 clusters are the values defined in `locals.tf`.
+By default the only differences in the 2 clusters are the values defined in [main.tf](./eks-blue/main.tf#L38-L43).
 We will change thoses values to upgrade Kubernetes version of new cluster, and to migrate our stateless workloads between clusters.

-## How this works
+## How this work

 ### Watch our Workload: we focus on team-burnham namespace.